 Types of Aid

+USFSP offers scholarships for academically-talented first-time-in-college and transfer students.
 A scholarship is a type of financial aid that does not need to be repaid and can be awarded to students, based on academic achievement, athletic ability, talent or some circumstance.
 Some scholarships also factor in a student’s financial need in determining eligibility, which may require the student completing a FAFSA.
 Search the scholarship database now!